Eye Exams – Diagnosis & Treatment

 Depending upon your individual requirements, we may use procedures such as OCT Scans, Digital Retinal Imaging, Visual Field Testing, and the OPTOS Retinal Exam.

-If your medical eye exam in Uncasville, Mystic, Rocky Hill or Newington, CT, leads to a diagnosis of eye diseases, such as diabetic retinopathy, macular degeneration, cataracts, and glaucoma, our eye doctors will manage it to avoid further complications and vision loss.
+If your medical eye exam in Uncasville, Mystic or Newington, CT, leads to a diagnosis of eye diseases, such as diabetic retinopathy, macular degeneration, cataracts, and glaucoma, our eye doctors will manage it to avoid further complications and vision loss.

 We will advise you to schedule regular eye exams, so we can keep a close watch on your condition for any changes.
 This is the best way to ensure that you are receiving the most effective treatment possible.

 Regardless of your age or physical health, it’s important to have regular eye exams.
 A complete health and ocular history will be taken and a refraction will be done to determine your eye wear prescription.

 - An Internal and External Eye Health Analysis

 - Depth Perception and Color Vision Testing

 - Neurological Pupil Evaluation

 - Retinal scans and/or photos if warranted